ghchinoy/soapgen-cli/README.md

 # soapgen

-A tool to produce XML Request messages from a given WSDL.
+A tool to produce XML Request messages with FreeMarker Template slugs from a given WSDL.

 ```